A Brief History of Busland

 It was a little piece of the country in the heart of a major city.

 I had been placed on the staff as a “cleaner” and for four months they gave me a wage and we lived on their property, rent free.

-After my four month stint ended, I continued to do the work as a cleaner with the understanding that the value of my 8 hours of work a week was €450.
+After my four month stint ended, I continued to do the work as a cleaner with the understanding that the value of my 40 hours of work per month was €450.

 The “rent” and electricity was taken “in kind” at a value of €150/mo..
-I actually had a credit of €300 a month fr the work I had done.
-At one point I wanted to trade that for space in the facility for my clown workshop, but the pandemic made it impossible to get students.
+I actually had a credit of €300 a month for the work I had done.
+At one point I traded some of that for space in the facility for my clown workshop, but the pandemic made it impossible to get students.

 The weather warmed, the pandemic waned and summer came, but uncertainty was still everywhere.
 There was no rush to leave.
 Discussions with the CEO made it apparent that we had at least a year.

 I decided to make the best of it and started devising how Busland 6.0 would work and how I could use this opportunity to springboard us towards a permanent location.

 Every waking hour became about preparations, producing a budget and planning the move to a permanent location, if one could be found.

 Busland at the end of our first party celebrating Grace’s birthday.
 The bus acted as a barricade against prying eyes.
 Mind the mess, it was always very tidy.

 There was always this over arching feeling what I was doing was illegal, but no other options were being made available to us no matter where I looked.
 I had no real wages except the grants the state was handing out and payment for classes and shows that I did on line The way I saw it, this was our only option.
 It was a most excellent option and as long as I was respectful of my neighbours, didn’t make too much noise and kept the place tidy I didn’t expect to get any complaints.